-(5)Checklist must be completed by a third party professional.
+&lt;sup>(5) Checklist must be completed by a third party professional.

-(6) Projects which can demonstrate no need to submit to Historic Review will receive eight points.
+&lt;sup>(6) Projects which can demonstrate no need to submit to Historic Review will receive eight points.
 A review completed with an "adverse impact" will need resolution (e.g. Signed Memorandum of Understanding (MOU)) before points will be awarded.

-$^{^{(7)}}$ Assumes Authority knows of multiple phasing during first phase, and first phase developer is the same sponsor/ entity.
+&lt;sup>(7) Assumes Authority knows of multiple phasing during first phase, and first phase developer is the same sponsor/ entity.

-(8) A site plan approval that requires additional planning board approvals will not be given these points.
+&lt;sup>(8) A site plan approval that requires additional planning board approvals will not be given these points.
 The status letter need not be a formal legal opinion.

-- Walkscore of 40 or higher.
-Projects with public sewer and water or within 1/4 mile of fixed route public transit may receive these points if the location of the proposed project or an immediately adjacent site receives a Walkscore of 36 or higher.
-Projects with public water and sewer and also located within 1/4 mile of fixed route public transit may receive these points with a Walkscore of 32 or higher.
-10 points - iii.
-Projects which are located in formally designated community revitalization areas (e.g. HUD Enterprise Zones, Main Street Programs, historic districts, designated blighted areas or otherwise targeted areas).
-The minimum size improvement zone for this scoring category is generally a one-block area, but cannot have been specifically created for the benefit of the proposed project.
-The formal designation must come from an official act by a government agency, such as a city council or town board.(9) 10 points - iv.
-Smart Growth Components.
-Projects with the following components will score 2 points each, maximum total of 10 points: Public water supply 2 points Public sewer 2 points 2 points Piped natural gas available 2 points Appropriate zoning without variance Municipally-maintained off-site sidewalks accessible from the 2 points site and leading within 1/4 mile to a Community Center Area (see (i) above), to fixed route public transportation, or to a grocery store (a self-service retail establishment that primarily sells food). - b.
-Projects approved for points in part a.iii. that are also in Qualified Census Tracts.
-3 points - c.
+&lt;sup>(9) Federal new market tax credits are eligible.
+A zoning change or special zoning district (e.g. workforce housing zone) does not qualify for scoring in this section.

+Public water supply 2 points

+Public sewer 2 points

+Piped natural gas available 2 points

+Appropriate zoning without variance 2 points

+Municipally-maintained off-site sidewalks accessible from the 2 points

+site and leading within 1/4 mile to a Community Center Area

+(see (i) above), to fixed route public transportation, or to a

+grocery store (a self-service retail establishment that primarily

+sells food).

+b.
+Projects approved for points in part a.iii. that are also in Qualified Census Tracts and the development of which contributes to a Concerted Community Revitalization Plan.
+(10)

+- c.
 Projects approved for points in part a. that preserve and renovate existing housing.
 1 point - d.
 Preservation or restoration of a historic building.
 The building must be on or eligible for the State or National Register of Historic Places, or officially designated as a local historic property by town, state and/or federal agencies, with rehabilitation to be completed so as to be eligible for and use federal historic rehabilitation tax credits.
+5 points

-5 points - 12.
-Project Cost
+11. Project Cost